saveroo/hugo-savero/content/posts/2020-05-17-download-google-drive-files-with-curl-and-wget.md

 date: 2020-05-17T01:26:01.871Z
 description: A Method to download Google Drive Files to your server with WGET / CURL
 ---
-I need to mirror some Public Google Drive Files to my server, since i got slow connection, sometimes the files which I tried to download can't get resumed if something happens during the process, so i need to re-download it from the beginning, that was mood-breaking moment,
+I need to mirror some *Public Google Drive Files* to my server, since i got slow connection, sometimes the files which I tried to download can't get resumed if something happened during the process,

+It was real pain to re-download it from the beginning, what a mood-breaking moment.

-One of the way was to keep the files somewhere where you can access and direct download it with full speed, I've been googling for a while, and i couldn't found a way which 'still' works.
+One of the solution was to keep the files somewhere where you can access and direct download it with full speed, I've been googling for a while, and i couldn't found a way which 'still' works.

-Up until I found an easy way,
+So I tried to hack it myself with my way

 Here's what I've done to download Google Drive Files to my server: